 Perugia is located in the region of Umbria, right in the center of Italy.
 This city, just two hours away from Rome by Flixbus, is an important destination for international college students.
 The University of Perugia is one of the Italian universities that receive the highest amount of international students.
 For this reason, you will find a small city always busy with vibrant night life in the middle of the hills.

 The first time I heard about Perugia was when I was still a Bachelor’s student.
 As many of you already know, I majored in Foreign Languages and Italian was one of the languages I studied.
 It was when I went as an exchange student to FIU in Miami that I heard first about this city.
 My Italian professor is from a town near Perugia, and she was the first to teach us about Perugia, Umbria, and of course, Baci Perugina chocolates!

 Perugia is also known for holding annually the Eurochocolate festival, which is one of the biggest festivals dedicated to chocolate in Europe.

 After taking Italian in FIU, I always knew that the first town I needed to visit in Italy was Perugia.
-In the end, it happened without actually plan it.
-I was visiting a friend in Slovenia while I had already planned going to Norway and visit another friend.
-When I was planning how I was going to get there, I realized that it was way cheaper going to Italy to catch a plane to Norway than flying from Ljubljana.
+In the end, it happened without planning it.
+I was visiting a friend in Slovenia and planning to go to Norway afterwards.
+When I was planning my route, I realized that it was way cheaper to catch a plane from Italy.
 That’s when I decided going to Italy, spending a few days there and then catch my plane to Norway.

 Since I knew I was going to Italy, I decided to use those days to do something I always wanted: to watch an Italian volleyball match live.
 I look at the games schedule and I realized that I actually wanted to see Perugia’s team playing and that it was perfect because it wasn’t that far from Rome to catch the plane.